gaganvats-05/ENGAGE-FaceRecognition-MOODIFY/README.md

 Moodify is a facial expression recognition-based  music suggestion website that cheers up users and saves time while searching for a song that matches their mood.

-1) It capture's video from the user's webcam, feed it into a model that can predict emotions and generate an appropriate target tag.
+1 ) It capture's video from the user's webcam, feed it into a model that can predict emotions and generate an appropriate target tag.

-2) It recognizes facial expression based on the 7 categories i.e., angry, sad, fear, happy, disgust, surprise, and neutral.
+2 ) It recognizes facial expression based on the 7 categories i.e., angry, sad, fear, happy, disgust, surprise, and neutral.

-3) Based on the emotion it gives the user songs from the database.
+3 ) Based on the emotion it gives the user songs from the database.

-4) If a user wishes to watch movies/songs then a list of movies/songs matching their mood are suggested with a movie/songs poster.
+4 ) If a user wishes to watch songs then a list of songs matching their mood are suggested with songs poster.

-5) When a user clicks on the movie that he wishes to watch, they will be redirected to the IMDB website and for songs, it redirects them to the Spotify website.
+5 ) When a user clicks on the song that he wants to play, the song is added to the music player queue.
 ## Features
 ***User Features***
 - Authentication